Wells Fargo Utilities And High Income Fund - Good Start, But Not Enough

 Source: CEF Connect

 In either case, I categorically do not invest in CEFs trading close to parity or at a premium.
-More often than not, CEFs trade a discount to NAV.
-Why take the extra risk of trying to find a fund which can recover the extra premium which you paid for the "privilege" of risking your money?
+More often than not, CEFs trade at a discount to NAV.
+Why take the extra risk of trying to find a fund, which can recover the extra premium which you paid for the "privilege" of risking your money?

 Looking next at the performance year to date, the fund has achieved a total return of 15.88%.
 The price per share increased 9.95% while the NAV increased 8.1%.
 This shows us that the fund's discount to NAV has decreased about 1.5% since the start of the year.